 When you are in Delaplaine, you'll notice that it is more blue-collar than most other communities in America.
 48.72% of Delaplaine’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Delaplaine is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Delaplaine who work in office and administrative support (15.38%), personal care services (15.38%), and farm management occupations (10.26%).

-Overall, Delaplaine’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Delaplaine’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 In Delaplaine, however, the average commute to work is quite long.
 On average, people spend 36.73 minutes each day getting to work, which is significantly higher than the national average.

-Delaplaine is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Delaplaine doesn't have a public transportation system that people use for their commute.

 The people who call Delaplaine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Delaplaine residents report their race to be White.
 Important ancestries of people in Delaplaine include Irish, German, English, Dutch, and Scottish.